-The advent of gene editing tools has allowed for precise cellular modifications and has opened up new avenues to genetically reprogram T cells1,2,3,4.
-For one, it has circumvented the need for recombinant viral vectors to deliver large transgenes into target cells3,4.
-Until their emergence, placing large stretches of DNA into T cells has proven to be challenging and is largely accounted by the toxicity accompanying the delivery of large linear double-stranded DNA templates at high concentrations5.
+The advent of gene editing tools has enabled precise cellular modifications and has opened up new avenues to genetically reprogram T cells1,2,3,4.
+For many years researchers have taken advantage of viral vectors to deliver transgenes and reprogram T cells for therapeutic purposes.
+However, manufacturing and testing of viral vectors are known to be costly, lengthy and resource intensive.
+Furthermore, placing large stretches of DNA into T cells has proven to be challenging and is largely accounted by the toxicity accompanying the delivery of large linear double-stranded DNA templates at high concentrations5.
 This, however, does not appear to be the case for smaller single-stranded DNA sequences.5

 In this study, Roth and his colleagues developed a remarkable non-viral CRISPR-based approach that enables fast, efficient, and targeted insertion of large DNA sequences (>1 kb) to reprogram immune T cells without compromising the viability or functionality of the cells.6

 Recipe to deliver large stretches of DNA, in a targeted fashion, without the need for viruses

 To their surprise, researchers noticed that temporarily permeabilizing T cells via electroporation to deliver CRISPR elements7,8 as well as a long linear dsDNA (> 1 kb) helps reducing toxicity6 , subsequently endowing the T cells with new powerful properties.
 Through countless of experiments, the scientists were able to optimize the ratios of T cells, DNA and CRISPR elements, to direct site-specific editing of T-cell genomes and insert large genetic DNA sequences via electrical field exposure.

 To prove the robustness of their novel system, they decided to carry out two clinically relevant experiments.

 Reprogramming human T cells to marshal against cancer or autoimmune disorders